Docker

 postgres:12.4

-Step 3.
-Run Make sure you're using the correct url for logchimp docker image ghcr.io/logchimp/logchimp
+Make sure you're using the correct URL for the LogChimp Docker image ghcr.io/logchimp/logchimp.

-As for postgres environment variable, it should match in both step 2 and step 3.
+As for the PostgreSQL environment variable, it should match in both Step 2 and Step 3.

-with a string random hash or ID to improve your LogChimp site security.
+Replace Fig8=Diq1 in SECRET_KEY=Fig8=Diq1 with a randomly generated string or ID to enhance your LogChimp site security.

 docker run -d \